nampham720/csci3055u-project-template/README.md

 }
 ```
-We may want to compare out `Car` struct in various places, therefore, we extent it to conform the _Equatable_ protocol:
+We may want to compare our `Car` struct in various places, therefore, we extent it to conform the _Equatable_ protocol:
 ```swift
 extension Car : Equatable {